rememerme/users-model/README.md

 Users Model
 ================

-Handles the database model for the user session module of the system.
+Handles the database model for the users module of the system.